nonaliaa/obsreplaybuffer-qol/readme.md

 - visual popup when you save a replay (like nvidia and amd's instant replay)
 - open obs in the tray on pc startup (not sure if this is possible fully possible)
 - ui setting to change the audio without having to manually change the file

+I made this for my personal use but it should still work for others, at some point later I might make a legitimate plugin for general use